nhooyr/blog/ci/README.md

 # CI

-This directory contains the CI scripts, local and remote.
+This directory contains the CI scripts.
+Any of these scripts can be ran locally.

-See the `.gitlab-ci.yml` at the root of the repository for the remote CI.
+See `.circleci/config.yml` for the remote CI configuration.